vaginessa/AmpedBrowser/README.txt

   - Fixed "Save Data" option
   - Fixed "Rate App" option being an empty link
   - Improved swipe to refresh functionality

+Version 1.2 Release 7/29/2015
+  - Added the ability to share links
+  - Added the ability to choose a search engine (more can be added upon request)
+  - Improved actionbar behavior when scrolling